runtimeverification/k/k-distribution/k-tutorial/1_basic/20_backends/README.md

 1. Compile your solution to Lesson 1.18, Problem 2 with the Haskell Backend and execute some programs.
 Compare the resulting configurations with the output of the same program on the LLVM Backend.
+Note that if you are getting different behaviors on the Haskell backend, you might have some luck debugging by passing `--search` to `krun` when using the LLVM backend.

 ## Next lesson